jondavies00/millenium-falcon-challenge/README.md

 ## Usage

-The solver has a front end served by nginx, a backend solver & server written in Python and hosted with uvicorn, and a CLI also written in Python.
+This web application has a front end served by [Nginx](https://www.nginx.com/), a backend solver & server written in Python and hosted with uvicorn, and a CLI also written in Python.

 To get started, clone the repo with `git clone https://github.com/jondavies00/millenium-falcon-challenge.git`

+The solver and server Python files can be found in `core/falcon_solver`.
+The CLI can be found in `core/cli`
+The frontend can be found in `frontend/build`

+### Web Application

+To access the web application, ensure docker is installed and launch the project via docker with `start.sh` in your browser.
+This also launches the backend [Uvicorn](https://www.uvicorn.org/) server.
+To see the API docs, go to https://github.com/jondavies00/millenium-falcon-challenge/blob/master/openapi.json and paste here https://editor.swagger.io/

+To use the web app, head to `localhost:80` and upload a JSON file containing the empire plans.
+The solver will run and the odds percentage will be displayed.

+### CLI

+To use the CLI:

+1. Ensure Python 3.11 is installed
+2. Run `get-odds.sh` with two arguments (the Millennium Falcon JSON and the empire JSON).

+The odds percentage will be displayed.

 ### Tests

-To run the backend tests, just do `make test`
+To run the backend tests, simply run `make test` and they will be ran in a docker container.

-### The Frontend

-To access the front end, ensure docker is installed and launch the project via docker with `start.sh` and head to `localhost:80` in your browser.
-Upload a JSON file containing the empire plans, and the odds percentage will be displayed.

-### The CLI

-To use the CLI, ensure Python 3.11 is installed, and run `get-odds.sh` with two arguments (the Millennium Falcon JSON and the empire JSON).
-The odds percentage will be displayed.

-### The Backend

-The backend is launched automatically with `start.sh`.
-To see the API docs, go to https://github.com/jondavies00/millenium-falcon-challenge/blob/master/openapi.json and paste here https://editor.swagger.io/
+To run them locally, ensure Python 3.11 is installed and change directory to `core`.
+Then run `pytest tests`.